GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/customize-message-composer.md

 After changing the layout through the following steps you should have the result of the picture above.

-First thing we need to do is to subclass the `ComposerView`:
+First thing we need to do is to subclass the `ComposerView` and change it's layout.
+To have a better understand of how the `ComposerView`'s layout is structured it is recommended to read this page first, [here](../components/message-composer#composer-view).
 ```swift
 class iMessageComposerView: ComposerView {
     override func setUpLayout() {